‘Intimidation measure’: Louisiana AG criticized for suing reporter over records request

 The lawsuit argues that the documents Gallo seeks contain “private information that is constitutionally protected from disclosure.”
 In a Jan.
 28 response to Gallo’s request — for sexual harassment allegations against Magee as well as records showing how they were handled — officials shared some documents but said they could not provide “the initial complaint.”

 The suit also cites department policies on the confidentiality of employees’ complaints and says redactions to protect privacy “would result in a meaningless document.”
-And it says agencies would struggle to fight sexual harassment if staff feared their grievances will become public.
+It also says agencies would struggle to fight sexual harassment if staff feared their grievances will become public.

 “Publication and/or disclosure of such detailed, personal accounts may embarrass or humiliate the complainant, accused, witnesses and anyone else involved,” the suit states.